-The increase in financial satisfaction and confidence across the U.S. population as a whole appears to reflect a more positive outlook among those who previously felt lukewarm about their financial circumstances.
+The increase in financial confidence and satisfaction across the U.S. population as a whole appears to reflect a more positive outlook among those who previously felt lukewarm about their financial circumstances.
 This group now feels good.
 At the same time, those at the lower end of the spectrum still see their financial outlook as bleak.

 One finding may point to an explanation for these feelings.
 Nearly half of Americans—those who feel more anxious and vulnerable about their current financial situation—describe their most important personal financial goal as either recovering from prior problems or seeking to stabilize finances.
-On the other hand, just over half describe their goals in more positive terms: expanding or protecting what they already have.
+On the other hand, just over half display financial confidence by describing their goals in more positive terms: expanding or protecting what they already have.

 This distinction—between those searching for stability versus those protecting what they have—is a central feature of the American financial landscape today.